Scott Clifton

-Scott Clifton Snyder (born October 31, 1984), better known as Scott Clifton, is an American actor and video blogger.
+Scott Clifton Snyder (born October 31, 1984), better known as Scott Clifton, is an American actor.
 He played Dillon Quartermaine in General Hospital (2003–2007), Schuyler Joplin in One Life to Live (2009–2010), and Liam Spencer in The Bold and the Beautiful (2010–present).
 He has won three Daytime Emmy Awards.

 Early life and family

 Clifton was born on October 31, 1984, the only child of Ron and Faye Snyder, in Los Angeles, United States.
 His father is of "Russian Yiddish" descent and his mother has Scottish ancestry.
 He was raised in the Greater Los Angeles Area of southern California, including the Santa Clarita Valley and the San Fernando Valley.

 Acting career

 Early roles and success

 Clifton started acting in commercials at the age of 16.
 His early roles included appearances on shows such as Roswell, Undressed, and Judging Amy.

 He is best known for playing Dillon Quartermaine in General Hospital (2003-2007), Schuyler Joplin in One Life to Live (2009-2010), and Liam Spencer in The Bold and the Beautiful (2010–present).
 His role in B&B earned him three Daytime Emmy Awards in 2011, 2013, and 2017.